ananthdurai/schemata/README.md

 📘 **Schema metadata annotations:**

 The metadata annotations enrich the context of the schema definitions.
-It enforces a few mandatory metadata fields such as the owner of the schema, the domain it represents, and further classification of the data stream into Entity stream & event stream.
+It enforces a few mandatory metadata fields such as the owner of the schema, the domain it represents, and further classification of the Schema into Entity stream & event stream.

 🎼 **Schemata Score:**